 Abstract.
-Landslides are a major geohazard that cause thousands of fatalities every year.
-Despite their importance, identifying unstable slopes and forecasting collapses remains a major challenge.
-In this study, we use the 7th of February 2021 Chamoli rock-ice avalanche as a data-rich example to investigate the potential of remotely-sensed datasets for the assessment of slope stability.
-We investigate imagery over the three decades preceding collapse and assess the precursory signs exhibited by this slope prior to the catastrophic collapse.
+On the 7th of February 2021, a large rock-ice avalanche triggered a debris flow in Chamoli district, Uttarakhand, India, leaving over 200 dead or missing.
+The rock-ice avalanche originated from a steep, glacierized north-facing slope.
+In this work, we assess the precursory signs exhibited by this slope prior to the catastrophic collapse.
 We evaluate monthly slope motion from 2015 to 2021 through feature tracking of high-resolution optical satellite imagery.
-We then combine these data with a time series of pre- and post-event DEMs, which we use to evaluate elevation change over the same area.
-Both datasets show that the 26.9 Mm3 collapse block moved over 10 m horizontally and vertically in the five years preceding collapse, with particularly rapid motion occurring in the summers of 2017 and 2018.
+We then combine these data

+- 5 with a time series of pre- and post-event DEMs, which we use to evaluate elevation change over the same area.
+Both datasets show that the 26.9 Mm collapse block moved over 10 m horizontally and vertically in the five years preceding collapse, with particularly rapid motion occurring in the summers of 2017 and 2018.
 We propose that the collapse results from a combination of snow-loading in a deep headwall crack and permafrost degradation in the heavily jointed bedrock.
-Despite observing a clear precursory signal, we find find that the timing of the Chamoli rock-ice avalanche could likely not have been forecast from satellite data alone.
-Our results highlight the potential of remotely-sensed imagery for assessing landslide hazard in remote areas, but that challenges remain for operational hazard monitoring.
+Our observation of a clear precursory signal highlights the potential of satellite imagery for monitoring the stability of high-risk slopes.
+We find that the - 10 timing of the Chamoli rock-ice avalanche could likely not have been forecast from satellite data alone.